masolimano/maneage/README-hacking.md

       creating a catalog and another two for processing it under models A and B, you can name them like this: `catalog-create.mk`, `catalog-model-a.mk` and `catalog-model-b.mk`.
-In this way, when listing the contents of `reproduce/src/make` to see all the Makefiles, those related to the catalog will all be close to each other and thus easily found.
+In this way, when listing the contents of `reproduce/analysis/make` to see all the Makefiles, those related to the catalog will all be close to each other and thus easily found.
 This also helps in auto-completions by the shell or text editors like Emacs.

-   - *Source directories*: If you need to add files in other languages for example in shell, Python, AWK or C, keep them in a separate directory under `reproduce/src`, with the appropriate name.
+   - *Source directories*: If you need to add files in other languages for example in shell, Python, AWK or C, keep the files in the same language in a separate directory under `reproduce/analysis`, with the appropriate name.

-   - *Configuration files*: If your research uses special programs as part of the processing, put all their configuration files in a devoted directory (with the program's name) within `reproduce/config`.
-Similar to the `reproduce/config/gnuastro` directory (which is put in the template as a demo in case you use GNU Astronomy Utilities).
+   - *Configuration files*: If your research uses special programs as part of the processing, put all their configuration files in a devoted directory (with the program's name) within `reproduce/software/config`.
+Similar to the `reproduce/software/config/gnuastro` directory (which is put in the template as a demo in case you use GNU Astronomy Utilities).
 It is much cleaner and readable (thus less buggy) to avoid mixing the configuration files, even if there is no technical necessity.

  - **Contents**: It is good practice to follow the following